My most recent novel as of October 2020 is in need of representation. Contact: klagodzki at gmail dot com

 The smile was what had gotten her to start with.
 And the eyes.
 She was willing to overlook the nose for the kindness in these eyes.

-The nose was difficult to overlook.
+The nose, the shape of a ski jump ramp, was difficult to overlook.

 Marek led her to a table and walked off to get their drinks.
 Sitting by the open window, Emilia looked out at the trees lining the avenue and at the occasional passersby, many in short sleeves.
 Cars came across every so often, most of them Fiats, sometimes a Trabant, a Škoda, a Syrena.
 Trucks smoked worse than Marek, and a majority were civilian.
 Birds sang with the happiness of the uneducated, drowning out the smaller engines.